erizov/Professor/semester_06/lecture_38_monitoring_production/grafana_dashboards/univer.en.md

 ## Algorithm Definition

-Grafana Dashboards is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Grafana Dashboards is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Grafana Dashboards is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Grafana Dashboards works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security